pebsconsulting/bach/README.md

     (item anAttributeWithNoValue)

 Subdocuments start and end with brackets.
 They are always non-empty.
+String literals and subdocuments may always mix.

     document (subdocument "a literal" (anotherSubdocument) "another literal")

+Bach string literals and subdocuments follow XHTML-style whitespace normalisation rules for mixed content types (aka `xs:complexType mixed="true"`, prevent this with `xml:space="preserve"`; you may like to configure Bach with a dedicated shorthand syntax to do this).

 ## Open Standard